 - Emotions make people weak, and a child needs to be tough to survive.

-Laissez-faire is a French term that means “let it be”.
+Laissez-faire is a French term that means “let it be.”
 Laissez-faire parents teach their children that all emotions are accepted no matter how the child behaves.
-This style fails to help children understand emotions or teach them how to manage their emotions.
+This style fails to help children understand emotions or learn how to manage them.
 Children raised with this “anything goes” approach:

 - May lack the ability to calm down when they are angry, sad, or upset.